BACP Coaching promotes ethical, effective and professional coaching for the wellbeing and enhancement of individuals and organisations.

 Executive members are appointed for up to three years.
 This may be extended for a further three years.

-You'll need to attend up to four meetings a year, which will be held at our offices in Lutterworth or at a suitable location accessible to all executive members.
-You may also be able to attend remotely using Skype.
+You'll need to attend up to four meetings a year, which will be held at our offices in Lutterworth, at a suitable location accessible to all executive members or remotely via Microsoft Teams.
+We also hold Zoom meetings where we share progress and support each other with our work for the Executive.

 Your duties will be to:

-- implement divisional strategy and ensure it aligns with BACP organisational strategy, so promoting that counselling changes lives
+- implement divisional strategy and ensure it aligns with BACP organisational strategy, so promoting that counselling and coaching changes lives

 - engage with our members to better understand their views and what they want from the division